Zooglon/qms/Readme.md

 A place to track the different scripts, snippets and general project work for the QMS site.

+<h3>Future notes-</h3>

 <h3>To Do's -</h3>

 FRONTEND -

-- Remove roller door and solar panels from form option (if enough space?)
-- Add colour picker option to the form - can I tweak product image size?
 - MAP -
-  - Full screen the map? especially on mobile - check google maps options
   - Auto add dimensions when you draw a line not just the shape.
-- Maybe set up redirect page?

 FORM -

 - Add repair/replace options

 - Review rules - grey out options?
+- grey out rather than hide next button

 - ALL BUILDINGS WITH CLADDING add question in cladding - 'Cladding height (starting at roof going down)'

 - please note, building height is relative to top of posts, not inlcuding roof space and any cantilevers (rewrite needed)
-- grey out rather than hide next button
-- Option for colour picker/palet - maybe link to new tab? or add in with building image?

 - MONO - cantilver - add question 'is this on the high or low side?'

 - Door sections in all forms to match mono pitch - make sure 'm' is on door measurements

 - All intro and completion text in for the repair/replace

 BACKEND -